Fire and rescue services

 If you're travelling between Germany and non-EU countries, declare amounts over 10,000 euros or equivalent.
 This covers all forms of currency, not only cash.

-If you don't declare it or give incorrect information on entry or exit, you'll be fined.
+You'll be fined if you don't declare it or give incorrect information on entry or exit.

-You don't need to declare it if you're travelling to or from another EU country.
+You don't need to declare it if you travel to or from another EU country.

 More information:

-You must be at least 18 years old to drive in Germany.
+You must be at least 18 years old to drive.

 If you plan to drive, get an International Driving Permit (IDP) before you travel.